emacsmirror/puppet-ts-mode/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![Build Status](https://github.com/smoeding/puppet-ts-mode/actions/workflows/CI.yaml/badge.svg)](https://github.com/smoeding/puppet-ts-mode/actions/workflows/CI.yaml)

-This is a major mode to edit Puppet manifests using a Tree-sitter parser.
+This is a major mode for [GNU Emacs](https://www.gnu.org/software/emacs/) 29.1 or later which adds support for the [Puppet](https://www.puppet.com) domain-specific language.
+It uses a Tree-sitter parser for Puppet to be able to parse the code and provide fontification, indentation, navigation and more.

 It is a rewrite of the original [Puppet mode for Emacs](https://github.com/voxpupuli/puppet-mode).

-**Note:** This is still work in progress; many details concerning font-lock or indentation might not yet work as expected.
-Most convenience functions of the old puppet-mode are not (yet) implemented.

 ## Features

-The mode provides the following enhancements to make writing Puppet manifests easier.
+The mode provides the following features and enhancements to make writing Puppet manifests easier.

 ### Syntax highlighting